pandas-dev/pandas/web/pandas/community/ecosystem.md

 - `Object Store` Collections of libraries.
 Used to separate logical environments from each other.
 Analogous to a database server.
 - `Library` Contains multiple symbols which are grouped in a certain way (different users, markets, etc).
 Analogous to a database.
 - `Symbol` Atomic unit of data storage.
 Identified by a string name.
-Data stored under a symbol strongly resembles a Pandas DataFrame.
+Data stored under a symbol strongly resembles a pandas DataFrame.
 Analogous to tables.
 - `Version` Every modifying action (write, append, update) performed on a symbol creates a new version of that object.

 #### Installation